 You probably use your analytics reports to manage retail inventory and gauge employee sales performance.
 But reporting and analytics software is also an incredibly powerful tool for any retail marketing strategy.

 You can analyse your data to glean insights into your customers’ purchase behaviour, combining it with current retail marketing trends, which can then form the basis for your marketing strategies and tactics.

 If you see certain products skyrocket in sales, for instance, you might consider pairing the popular product with other merchandise in your store and communicating the promotion through a campaign.
 This can help you leverage the popularity of one product to increase sales of another.
 Or, if you see products that are lagging in sales, you might create innovative promotions or discounts to jump-start sales.

 Focus on personalisation

 A personalised experience creates more interest in your brand, more leads for your business, and happier customers overall.
-In short, personalisation should be a key aspect of your retail marketing strategy.
+In short, personalisation should be a key aspect of your marketing ideas for small retail businesses.
 There are various ways to deliver customer personalisation, and you should use them to target customers across all your retail marketing channels.

-If you decide to invest in email marketing, for example, personalised automated email, like birthday offers and welcome messages, can go a long way.
+If you decide to plan a retail email marketing strategy, for example, sending out personalised automated email, like birthday offers and welcome messages, can go a long way.